opensafely-core/backend-server/README.md

 ## Base assumptions

  * Ubuntu server (22.04 baseline)
- * Internet access to {jobs,docker-proxy,github-proxy}.opensafely.org
- * Internet access to an official ubuntu archive
+ * Internet access to opensafely.org domains (see [system-requirements](system-requirements.md#network-requirements))
  * SSH access for developers to the backend host
  * sudo access on the host in some form
- * Just bash and git needed on the host to bootstrap backend.
+ * Just, bash and git needed on the host to bootstrap backend.

 ## Components